OctopusDeploy/docs/docs/managing-releases/blocking-deployments.md

 ## Resolve and unblock {#BlockingDeployments-ResolveandUnblock}

-Once you're happy with the deployment process continuing, go back to the release page of the project, and select "**Resolve and unblock**."
+Once you're happy with the deployment process continuing, go back to the release page of the project, and select "**Unblock**."

 ![](images/5865859.png "width=500")